Bi-Lipschitz extensions and outlier embeddings into trees: Definitions and results

 \begin{definition} A probabilistic embedding $\cD$ of $(X,d_X)$ into $\cY$ is a {\em probabilistic $(k,c)$-outlier embedding} if there exists $K\subseteq X$ such that $|K|\leq k$ and $\cD_{X\setminus K}$ is a probabilistic embedding of $(X\setminus K,d_X)$ into $\cY$ with distortion $c$. \end{definition}

-Note that in Definition \ref{randomoutlier}, there is a {\em deterministic} subset $K$ whose distances to other nodes (and each other) we don't care about.
+Note that in Definition \ref{randomoutlier}, the subset $K$ is chosen {\em deterministically} (not sampled).
+The distances from $K$ to other nodes (and each other) are ignored.
 The randomness is only on the embedding for the remaining nodes in $X\setminus K$.
-One motivation for outlier embeddings is as a way to stop noise or adversarial data from preventing good embeddings, and we believe that making the outlier set itself deterministic is consistent with this motivation.
-In Section \ref{sec:applications} we also discuss an application that naturally lends itself to finding a deterministic outlier set.